pimutils/vdirsyncer/docs/config.rst

   been added on one side or deleted on the other.
 Relative paths will be interpreted as relative to the configuration file's directory.

-- ``password_command`` specifies a command to query for server passwords.
-The command will be called with the username as the first argument, and the hostname as the second.

-.. versionadded:: 0.3.0
-   The ``passwordeval`` parameter.

-.. versionchanged:: 0.4.0
-   The ``passwordeval`` parameter has been renamed to ``password_command``.

 .. _pair_config:

 Pair Section